 - Serve with lime wedges and sambal chili.

-Add all ingredients for the pork rib brine into the pressure cooker and pressure for 1 hour under high setting or any setting to stew beef
+Then, to replace the boiling of the ribs in pressure cooker, add all ingredients for the pork rib brine (reduce the water to 1.5 litres) into the pressure cooker and pressure for 1 hour under high setting or any setting to stew beef.

 After pressure cooked, dry the ribs and continue the remaining steps (coating the ribs with sauce and grill/air fry) as per the recipe.